freeCodeCamp/freeCodeCamp/guide/english/book-recommendations/python/index.md

 #### Black Hat Python: Python Programming for Hackers and Pentesters

-Explore the darker side of Python and discover how to write network sniffers, manipulate packets, infect virtual machines and more.
+Explore the darker side of Python and discover how to write network sniffers, manipulate packets, infect virtual machines and more.The book is intended only for those who have deep interest in exploring the assets of python at advance level!

 - [Amazon](https://www.amazon.co.uk/Black-Hat-Python-Programming-Pentesters/dp/1593275900)
 - ISBN-10: 1593275900